This section covers the following areas of troubleshooting:

 Processing Order of NIS Maps

-Cause: When the N2L server refreshes a map, the result might be a large LDAP directory access.
-If the Oracle Directory Server Enterprise Edition is not correctly configured, this operation might time out before completion.
+Cause: When the N2L server refreshes a map, the result might require a single lengthy access of a large LDAP directory.
+If OUD is not correctly configured, this operation might time out before completion.

-Solution: To avoid directory server timeouts, modify the Oracle Directory Server Enterprise Edition attributes manually or by running the idsconfig command.
-See Common LDAP Error Messages and NIS-to-LDAP Best Practices With Oracle Directory Server Enterprise Edition for details.
+Solution: To avoid directory server timeouts, modify the OUD attributes manually or by running the ldapservercfg command.
+For more information, see Common LDAP Error Messages and NIS-to-LDAP Best Practices With Oracle Unified Directory.

 Cause: If the addresses of the N2L master server and the LDAP server are not listed properly in the hosts, ipnodes, or ypserv files, a deadlock might result.
-See Prerequisites for the NIS-to-LDAP Transition for details about proper address configuration for N2L.
+For more information about address configuration for N2L, see Prerequisites for the NIS-to-LDAP Transition.

 For an example of a deadlock scenario, consider the following sequence of events: